AgvanTsydypov/gameengine/STRIPE_SETUP.md

 # Stripe Payment Links Integration Setup

-This guide will help you set up Stripe Payment Links for the AI Game Studio credit top-up system.
+This guide will help you set up Stripe Payment Links for the GlitchPeachAI credit top-up system.

 ## Prerequisites